Tonie Walsh: Biography

 Walsh initiated the "Queer History Walking Tour of Dublin" in 2009 when he and longtime friend and political associate David Norris entertained over 100 people on a three-hour stroll across Dublin city.
 The tour became an instant success and has been a permanent feature of Dublin Pride ever since.

 In 2006, Tonie Walsh retired as a professional DJ and club promoter to concentrate on a number of research and writing projects.
 He spent much of the following decade living at Clonmel, being a full-time carer to his mother, Sylvia, who had Parkinson's and dementia.

-As an advocate for a more holistic and upfront sexual health education strategy in Ireland, Tonie Walsh publicly declared his HIV Poz status in a Facebook ‘manifesto’ marking World AIDS Day 2015.
+As an advocate for a more holistic and upfront sexual health education strategy in Ireland, Tonie Walsh publicly declared his HIV Poz status in a Facebook 'manifesto' marking World AIDS Day 2015.
 The following year, at a seminar in Maynooth University he launched a campaign to build an Irish AIDS Memorial.
-The campaign is currently at community consultation stage.
+His proposal was later embraced by Taoiseach Leo Varadkar.
+After an OPW competition, the Irish HIV/AIDS Memorial "Closed Loop" was unveiled on World AIDS Day 2023 in Dublin's Phoenix Park.

 In 2017, Dublin's celebrated theatre and performance group, thisispopbaby, signalled its plan to put Walsh on stage in a one-man show centred around his experience as a campaigner, as 'a witness to massive social upheaval in Ireland', entitled, "I Am Tonie Walsh".
 Presented in development at the Dublin Theatre Festival 2017, 'I Am Tonie Walsh' is listed as documentary theatre about "active citizenship, creativity over consumption, community; about standing up for what is right – and being fabulous while doing so".